epidemic-research-team/datasets/README.md

 ## 6. R Library for SIM

 [socialmixr](https://rdrr.io/cran/socialmixr/f/vignettes/introduction.Rmd) is an R package to derive social mixing matrices from survey data.
 These are particularly useful for age-structured infectious disease models.
 For background on age-specific mixing matrices and what data inform them, see, for example, the paper on by [Mossong et al.](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0050074)

+## 7. COVID UK focused Data

+The ONS offers LAD level data, [link](https://coronavirus.data.gov.uk/#category=ltlas&map=rate).
+This is what has been used.

+The Local Government Association includes detailed daily data fro COVID-19 cases in UK.
+Numbers of cases are collated by Public Health England.
+Case data is based on the home address of cases reported to PHE by diagnostic laboratories and matched to ONS administrative geography codes and names to generate geographic case counts.
+The data can be found [here](https://lginform.local.gov.uk/reports/view/lga-research/covid-19-case-tracker).
+The data are saved inside the COVID-19 folder and the Local Authority Association subfolder.

+The data include information on E06, E08, E09 and E10 levels ($n=151$ administrative regions).
+In other words, they include Unitary Authorities, Metropolitan Districts, London Boroughs and Counties but not the Non-metropolitan Districts.
+All the previous, including the Non-metropolitan Districts constitute the LAD ($n=343$) that the NOMIS data is based on.
+For more information check the [ONS Geoportal](https://geoportal.statistics.gov.uk/datasets/register-of-geographic-codes-june-2019-for-the-united-kingdom).